kalgynirae/recipes/chicken_curry.md

 * 2.5 cups yellow onion, diced finely
 * 1/2 tsp salt
 * 2 tbsp garlic, minced
-* 4 oz tomato paste
+* 1/4 cup crushed tomatoes
 * 2 lb chicken thighs
 * 1 cup water

 Heat the butter in a large pot.
-Add the asafoetida and whole cumin seeds (from the previous step) and cook for about 30 seconds.
-Add the onions and salt, and cook until the onions are soft and starting to caramelize (~20 minutes).
+Add the asafoetida and cumin seeds (from the previous step) and cook for about 30 seconds.
+Add the onions and salt, and cook until the onions are soft and starting to caramelize (~15 minutes).
 Add the garlic and cook for another minute.
 Add the rest of the spices and cook for another minute.
-Add the tomato paste and cook for another minute.
+Add the crushed tomatoes and cook for another minute.
 Add the chicken thighs and stir to coat them with the tomato spice mixture.
 Add the water, cover, and simmer until the chicken is cooked (~30 minutes).